Click here for the home page

 41 to 54

 Claudius was an unlikely candidate for emperor.
 He stammered and was subject to nervous twitching; his grandfather Augustus acknowledged that the boy had brains, but didn't want him to appear in public, "lest he do something that could be seen and laughed at."
-He spent most of his early adulthood out of public view, devoted to scholarly works; he studied phonetics and philology, and wrote a forty-one volume history of the Etruscans, which unfortunately no longer exists.
-As emperor (41-54), he showed much initiative and turned out to be the best ruler since Augustus, leading some modern historians to wonder if his physical ailments were really an act, to keep from being next in line for assassination.
+He spent most of his early adulthood out of public view, devoted to scholarly works; he studied phonetics and philology, and wrote a forty-one volume history of the Etruscans, and an eight-volume history of the Carthaginians; unfortunately, neither work exists today (What wouldn't I give for a copy of those!).
+The Praetorians probably made Claudius emperor because they thought he would be a pliable tool, under their control.
+But as emperor (41-54), he showed much initiative and turned out to be the best ruler since Augustus, leading some modern historians to wonder if his physical ailments were really an act, to keep from being next in line for assassination.
+And there were assassination plots throughout his reign, because a lot of Romans refused to be convinced that Claudius was not a bumbling fool.

 Arvirargus persuaded Claudius to spare him in a speech that was both proud and eloquent; thus he and his family managed to live out their lives peacefully in Rome.
 Back in Britain the legions halted; their campsites at Lindum (Lincoln), Deva (Chester), Glevum (Gloucester) and Isca (Caerleon) became permanent bases for a generation.
 Wales, northern England and Scotland remained independent, while Londinium (London) became the provincial capital; the British royal family became puppet kings for the rest of the Roman era.(9)

 Elsewhere, the absorption of protectorate states continued at a steady rate under the Julio-Claudian emperors.
-Tiberius annexed Cappadocia, Caligula took Mauretania, Claudius added Thrace and Nero grabbed Pontus.
+Tiberius annexed Cappadocia, as noted above, Caligula took Mauretania, Claudius added Thrace and Nero grabbed Pontus.

 Claudius also resumed the advancement of citizenship begun by Julius, by allowing Gallic chieftains to become senators.
 Now there was no turning back; anyone of ability had a chance to earn Roman citizenship.
 The author Petronius wrote a believable satire about an Asian king who became a slave in Rome so that someday, after regaining his freedom, he could become a Roman citizen and advance to a better position in the world than he had originally.
 Pliny noted that an official who oversaw Rome's grain supply was "descended on his father's side from a tribe that went about in skins."
 From now on the word "Latin" was no longer a geographical term pertaining to central Italy, but described anyone who had full citizenship and embraced the Latin culture.

 Despite his accomplishments, Claudius was remarkably unwise in his choice of wives.
+He had two failed marriages while Tiberius was emperor; the first wife, Plautia Urgulanilla, was divorced for adultery, and he divorced the second, Aelia Paetina, when she became a political liability (she was a relative of Sejanus).
 His third wife was Valeria Messalina, the worst woman in Rome, who went on a sexual spree that the whole city heard about.
 Claudius had to execute her when he heard about her plotting to replace Claudius on the throne with her latest lover.
-Then he married Agrippina, his own niece and the sister of Caligula.
+Then he married Agrippina the Younger, his own niece and the sister of Caligula.
 This ambitious woman had a son from a previous marriage named Nero, and she bullied Claudius into passing over his own son, Britannicus, to make Nero his heir.
 Then she reportedly fed Claudius some mushrooms poisoned with arsenic before he could change his mind.

 Top of the page